Impacts of aspect ratio on task accuracy in parallel coordinates: Methods

-The experimental setup was based on the study of correlation perception in PCPs and scatter plots by Li et al. \cite{Li2010-mm}.
-We adopted an identical approach for selecting correlation strengths, using equidistant levels on the theoretically optimal Fisher-z scale.
-Datasets of 4 variables with a random normal distribution were created for each sample size (40 and 160 samples) for each correlation between the question variables (+/- 0.905 z = +/- 1.5, +/- 0.762 z = +/- 1, +/- 0.462 z = +/- 0.5, 0 z = 0).
-Static images of the 4-axis PCP were generated for each size/correlation set and these were then scaled for each AR.
-ARs were chosen to provide a realistic and readable plot on a single screen with 4 variables with a central AR of 1:1, using a log scale to ensure coverage at the ends of the distribution while closely simulating real values around the 1:1 ratio.
-Five ARs at 0.25:1, 0.5:1, 1:1, 2:1 and 4:1 were then validated with a pilot study of 10 participants, which indicated that responses had appropriate range with minimal clustering at the extremes.
-To ensure data quality, task length was reduced by running the experiment in two parts, the first with ARs of 0.25:1, 1:1 and 4:1 and the second with ARs of 0.5:1, 1:1 and 2:1.
+Aspect ratios were chosen to provide a realistic and readable plot on a single screen with 4 variables with a central aspect ratio of 1:1, using a log scale to ensure coverage at the ends of the distribution while closely simulating real values around the 1:1 ratio.
+Five aspect ratios at 0.25:1, 0.5:1, 1:1, 2:1 and 4:1 were then validated with a pilot study of 10 participants, which indicated that responses had appropriate range with minimal clustering at the extremes.
+To ensure data quality, task length was reduced by running the experiment in two parts, the first with aspect ratios of 0.25:1, 1:1 and 4:1 and the second with aspect ratios of 0.5:1, 1:1 and 2:1.
 Questions were randomised to mitigate learning effects where participants recognised the pattern in a plot scaled up or down.
 This was further mitigated by including the question order as a random effect in the analysis.

 \paragraph{\textbf{Task B: Value tracing}} Using a 4 variable PCP, users were asked to estimate the value in the last axis of the polyline circled at its intersection with the first axis.